22 Products That Can Make Your Room Cozier on Days You're Stuck in Bed

 Kelly Vanderwell recommended a 3-inch memory foam mattress topper, and Savannah Ellis uses one in addition to a heating pad, electric blanket and lots of pillows.

-Buy the mattress topper above for $74.99 from Amazon.
+Buy the mattress topper above (price varies by size) from Amazon.

 10. Space Heater